For most use-cases, running shoes cannot be truly waterproof by themselves – even with a Gore-Tex lining.

 There is a reason behind the slim pickings.
 Adding Gore-Tex to an upper will add $10-20 in cost, so one can imagine what that does to the retail price – and the profit margin.

-At the time of writing this guide, Nike’s only Gore-Tex clad running shoe is the Pegasus 36 Trail.
-The Turbo Shield (below) is also waterproof but without using Gore-Tex.
+At the time of writing this guide, Nike’s Turbo Shield (below) is waterproof but doesn’t have Gore-Tex.

 Category 1: Waterproof road running shoes